jclabgit/ai_bootcamp/AI_Engineering_Tools.md

 ## A. Data Engineering

 ### 1 Data Collection
-  - Agents: Collect data from various sources.
+  - Agents: Collect data from various sources, deployment and management
   - APIs: Interface for accessing and retrieving data programmatically.
   - Syslog: Standard for message logging from various systems.

 ### 2 Data Ingestion
   - Parsing: Breaking down data into usable parts.